araccaine/npplusplus-udl-ifc/README.md

 # Known issues
 - Square brackets inside quotation marks are highlighted as delimiter but should be just text instead (see line 3 in KIT example screenshot)
 - Most `.ifc` files are quite large.
 Files with more than ~ 10 Megabyte make np++ really slow with syntax highlighting.
-If you wnat to look t larger files maybe disable syntax highlighting for `.ifc` first or rename the file befor opening.
+If you want to load larger files maybe disable syntax highlighting for `.ifc` first or rename the file before opening it.

 # Additional Information
 The Industry Foundation Classes or short [IFC](https://technical.buildingsmart.org/standards/ifc/) is a data model intended to describe architectural, building and construction industry data.
 One way to exchange these data models is the [STEP Physical File format for IFC](http://www.steptools.com/stds/ifc/) which is a structured text file.
 It is defined by [ISO 10303-21:2016](https://www.iso.org/standard/63141.html) which is unfortunately non-free.
 Some basic syntax can be found [here](https://www.loc.gov/preservation/digital/formats/fdd/fdd000448.shtml) and [here](http://www.steptools.com/stds/step/p21e3_final_review.pptx).